Gregory Cromwell, 1st Baron Cromwell: Arrest

 According to the sixteenth-century chronicler Edward Hall, those who genuinely mourned Cromwell's arrest were far outnumbered by those who rejoiced.
 Cromwell, who was courageous enough to implement radical changes in an inherently conservative society like England, was by no means a popular man.
-Marillac, reporting the news of Cromwell's arrest to Francis I, wrote that "considering that public affairs thereby entirely change their course, especially as regards the innovations in religion of which Cromwell was principal author, the news seems of such importance that it ought to be written forthwith" and in another letter to Montmorency noted "the division among this King's ministers, who are trying to destroy each other.
+Marillac, reporting the news of Cromwell's arrest to Francis I, wrote that "considering that public affairs thereby entirely change their course, especially as regards the innovations in religion of which Cromwell was principal author, the news seems of such importance that it ought to be written forthwith" and in another letter to Anne de Montmorency noted "the division among this King's ministers, who are trying to destroy each other.
 Cromwell's party seemed the strongest lately by the taking of the dean of the Chapel, bp. of Chichester, but it seems quite overthrown by the taking of the said lord Cromwell, who was chief of his band, and there remain only on his side the abp. of Canterbury, who dare not open his mouth, and the lord Admiral, who has long learnt to bend to all winds, and they have for open enemies the duke of Norfolk and the others.
 The thing is the more marvellous as it was unexpected by everyone."

 Gregory would have been nearby, in the House of Commons, at Westminster, when his father was arrested and might have sent word to his wife Elizabeth, who was at court attending Queen Anne.
 He and his wife found themselves in a very vulnerable position, and were faced with the possibility of their own arrest.
-Having been dependants of Thomas Cromwell, they found themselves homeless—all Cromwell's houses, lands, money, and goods were seized by the king (Leeds Castle was soon in the hands of Sir Anthony St Leger)—and, no doubt, in dire financial straits.
+Having been dependants of Thomas Cromwell, they found themselves homeless—all Cromwell's houses, lands, money, and goods were seized by the King (Leeds Castle was soon in the hands of Sir Anthony St Leger)—and, no doubt, in dire financial straits.
 It is highly probable that Elizabeth's brother, Edward Seymour, then Earl of Hertford, interceded with the king on the couple's behalf, gave them advice, and provided them with a place to live, and that Sir Ralph Sadler was secretly sending news to Gregory about his father.

-Gregory's marriage to Elizabeth—the sister of the late Queen Jane and his connection to Edward Seymour, Earl of Hertford, now a favourite of Henry VIII—may have afforded him a degree of protection from the king's wrath.
+Gregory's marriage to Elizabeth—the sister of the late Queen Jane and his connection to Edward Seymour, Earl of Hertford, now a favourite of Henry VIII—may have afforded him a degree of protection from the King's wrath.
 There is no record of Gregory or his wife being questioned in relation to Thomas Cromwell's arrest.